partspile/site/PRD.md

     - View token transaction history, including deleted users
   - Admin access is restricted by role-based authentication

+### 3.13 Ad Card UX (2024-06-xx)
+- All ad card views (list, grid, tree, bookmarks, etc.) show a bookmark icon on each card.
+- The bookmark icon is always visible and is the only clickable area that does not navigate to the ad detail page.
+- Clicking anywhere else on the ad card navigates to the ad detail page (`/ad/{id}`).
+- There are no expand/collapse icons or in-place expansion; ad details are shown on a separate page.

 ---

 ## 4. Technology Stack